stefanocoretta/phd-project/lombard/code/get-measurements.praat.md

 <<<file loop>>>
 ```

-The script reads each `.wav` file in `data/rediver/audio/` and performs standard calculations.
+The script reads each `.wav` file in `data/derived/audio/` and extracts standard acoustic measurements.

 ## "preparation"
 ```praat